devitrisnaw/Surabaya-Weather-Daily/README.md

 # 🌤️ Surabaya Weather ETL (Daily)

 Hey there!
 This is a simple end-to-end ETL project that pulls daily weather data for **Surabaya, Indonesia** using the Open-Meteo public API.
-The data gets cleaned, transformed, sent to Google BigQuery, and then visualized using Looker Studio — all in one flow (manually, for now!).
+The data gets cleaned, transformed, sent to Google BigQuery, and then visualized using Looker Studio.

 ---